Top 100 Universities in the UK 2026 (Full List)

 Are there scholarships available for international students?

 Yes, most UK universities offer scholarships to international students.
-Examples include the Chevening Scholarship and Commonwealth Scholarship.
+Examples include the Chevening Scholarship and the Commonwealth Scholarship.
 University-specific awards like the Rhodes Scholarship for Oxford are also available.

 What is student life like at top UK universities?